Hi, I’m Tami! // I’m so glad you’re here!

-I grew up, put the sword on the shelf, and spent my teenage years taking BART into the city.
+It all started back in 2nd grade when I won a bike by writing a 500-word essay on recycling.
+As an only child, I constantly had my nose buried in a book or was reorganizing the tupperware cupboard.
+Yep, I’ve always been an organization nerd.
 High school rolled around, I joined the school newspaper and was chosen Editor-in-Chief my senior year.
 Fixing every last word, finalizing headlines, picking the best photos for the layout – I loved it all, as it was the perfect balance between critical thinking and creativity.

-After finishing grad school I did it again.
-I was convinced I needed an office to go to.
-So I got an office job working for an organic certifier.
+After finishing grad school I found that "real job" with an office to go to and everything, working for an organic certifier.
 It was there that I really started to understand our industrial food system and everything that’s allowed in our food.
 That new knowledge came at a perfect time, as I suddenly started having digestive issues.
 I struggled for months to figure out the problem, but soon it started affecting my quality of life.
 I was already working with an acupuncturist to help manage my symptoms from endometriosis and she recommended I get tested for food sensitivities.
 With the help of a naturopath, we identified the culprits and then worked with a nutritionist to shift my diet in a sustainable, supportive way.
 Without the support of specialists, I imagine I’d still be struggling.

 I probably would have stayed on for a few more years but sometimes life has different plans.

-Shortly after returning from our honeymoon in Ecuador, my invincible, black-belt husband got kneed in the head while practicing jiu-jitsu.
+Shortly after returning from our honeymoon in Ecuador, my black-belt husband got kneed in the head while practicing jiu-jitsu.
 Our initial relief that his jaw wasn’t broken was quickly replaced by the daunting reality that he had a concussion.
 A bad one.
 One that would take a couple years to fully recover from and in the meantime would change our lives.